BiigFish/ratnotebook/_posts/2019-09-30-fromcloudtocloud.md

 category: fiction
 title: From Cloud to Cloud
 image: /resources/images/cloud.png
-description: laziness strikes again.
-No description for this one
+description: Submitted for a contest with the prompt, Bad Advice
-order: [ 1, 3, 2, 4 ]
+order: [1, 3, 2, 4]
 comment-demon: gayyyy
 comment-daisy: I love it!
 comment-goose: what did the black line mean??
 comment-willis: At least it was short.
 ---

 The sky was perfectly clear.
 Above was a deep blue transitioning into pale yellow as it descended toward the horizon, hinting at the sunset hidden behind the foreground of tall buildings.
 If this were a painting, people would marvel at its colourful depiction of a sky.
 Nat took in this view, leaning out her 6th floor window of a building that rose so much higher.